Please find the audition requirements for your instrument area below.

 - Two movements of contrasting nature and tempi from a sonata or concerto

 - All major scales and arpeggios

 - Possible sight reading

-- Applicants to the B.M. in composition should submit a portfolio consisting of two to five works (no more), at least one of which must be for two or more instruments, and at least two of which were written in the last two years.
+- Applicants to the B.M. in composition should submit a portfolio consisting of two to four recent works (no more) which were written in the last two years, at least one of which must be for two or more instruments.

 - Scores should be legibly notated (by hand or by computer).